 The Constitution was obviously written some decades before the effective invention of the income tax in Britain in the 1840s.
 Britain had some history of income taxes during wartime before then, but they were rare and intermittent, especially before 1790.
 A Direct Tax in those days tended to mean a “capitation” tax or poll tax — a fixed payment for each person.
 Obviously, this can quickly become oppressive, because there are always a large number of people who aren’t really able to pay very much, or really anything at all; and what are you going to do with them, throw them in prison?

 In 1894, a Federal income tax was attempted, which was struck down by the Supreme Court.
-In the Pollock Case, Supreme Court Justice Stephen J. Field found:
+In Pollock vs. Farmers’ Loan and Trust Company (1895), Supreme Court Justice Stephen J. Field found:

 If the Court sanctions the power of discriminating taxation and nullifies the uniformity mandate of the Constitution … It will mark the hour when the sure decadence of our government will commence.